Sanskar-Karki/SpendWise/README.md

 ## 📌 Features

 👉 **Add Expenses:** Log your expenses with customizable categories and notes.
-👉 **Categorize Expenses:** Group expenses into categories for better organization.
-👉 **Track Spending:** View your expenses and spending habits over time.
+👉 **Track Spending:** View your expenses and spending habits over time with visual charts that display weekly, yearly spending trends, and category breakdowns.
 👉 **Manage Budgets:** Set budgets for various categories and track your progress.
 👉 **Search and Filter:** Easily find specific expenses based on categories, dates, or amount.